 A majority of the issued and outstanding shares of Common Stock entitled to vote, properly represented in person or by proxy, is required for a quorum at the Annual Meeting.
-Abstentions and broker non-votes, which are indications by a broker that it does not have discretionary authority to vote on a particular matter, will be counted as "represented" for the purpose of determining the presence or absence of a quorum.
+Abstentions and broker non-votes will be counted as "represented" for the purpose of determining the presence or absence of a quorum.
 Under the Utah Revised Business Corporation Act, once a quorum is established, shareholder approval with respect to a particular proposal is generally obtained when the votes cast in favor of the proposal exceed the votes cast against the proposal.

 Holders of shares of Common Stock are entitled to one vote at the Annual Meeting for each share of Common Stock held of record on the Record Date.
 In the election of directors, shareholders will not be allowed to cumulate their votes.
 The three director-nominees who receive a majority of the votes cast with respect to his or her election will be elected as directors of the Company.
-The advisory vote on executive compensation is non-binding; however, the Company will record the number of votes cast in favor of and against the proposal and will report the voting results at the Annual Meeting.
-The proposal to ratify the appointment of Deloitte to serve as the Company's independent registered public accounting firm for the year ending December 31, 2016 requires that the votes cast in favor of the applicable proposal must exceed the votes cast against the proposal.
-Accordingly, abstentions and broker non-votes will not affect the outcome of the election of directors, the advisory vote with respect to executive compensation, or the proposal to ratify the appointment of the Company's independent registered public accounting firm.
+The advisory votes on executive compensation and the frequency of future shareholder advisory votes on executive compensation are non-binding; however, the Company will record the number of votes cast in favor of and against each proposal and will report the voting results at the Annual Meeting.
+The proposal to ratify the appointment of Deloitte to serve as the Company's independent registered public accounting firm for the year ending December 31, 2017 requires that the votes cast in favor of the applicable proposal must exceed the votes cast against the proposal.
+Abstentions and broker non-votes will not affect the outcome of the election of directors, the advisory vote with respect to executive compensation, or the advisory vote with respect to frequency of shareholder advisory votes on executive compensation during the next six years.
+Similarly, abstentions will not affect the outcome of the proposal to ratify the appointment of the Company's independent registered public accounting firm.